pharnisch/Rare-Fact-Knowledge-of-Language-Models/README.md

 ```
 python setup.py load-and-clean
 ```
 Data files containing each a maximum of texts of 10.000 Wikipedia articles, and are stored under "/training/data/wikipedia/20200501.en/".
+This makes lazy-loading of the data possible within processing loops like the pre-training or statistics calculations.

 ### (Pre)Training